 False.
 McClanahan was a senior at Mounds View High School in 1976.
 O’Callahan did play in the infamous NCAA game.
 But he wasn’t ejected.
 The brawl did play a large role in Boston’s semifinal loss to eventual national champion Minnesota, however, bringing lasting pain and anger to the real-life O’Callahan.

 Meanwhile, McClanahan was dealing with heartbreak of his own.
 Mustangs’ players woke up the morning of Thursday’s 1976 state tournament quarterfinal a perfect 24-0.
 They went to bed out of the championship picture.

 Seeding the state tournament field wouldn’t start until 2007.
-The unintended consequence: quarterfinal matchups such as Mounds View and a powerful Richfield (20-3) team led by center Steve Christoff.
+Long before that, the unintended consequence of predetermined section quarterfinal matchups meant situations such as Mounds View meeting a powerful Richfield (20-3) team led by center Steve Christoff.
 Another quarterfinal pitted defending state champion Grand Rapids against one-loss Bloomington Kennedy.

 “The top-four teams played each other in the first round,” McClanahan said.
 “That was unfortunate.”

 The anticipation for Mounds View versus Richfield was palpable.
 Pictures of the state’s top two centermen made the Minneapolis Tribune’s front page Thursday morning, McClanahan (36 goals) looking right and Christoff (23 goals) facing left.

 “We knew it was a huge game,” McClanahan said.
 “We felt the winner would win the title and the loser would win consolation.”